CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: post_evaluate(config, population, species, best_genome)

-      Called as part of the :py:class:`BaseReporter` interface after the evaluation at the start of each generation; see :py:meth:`BaseReporter.post_evaluate`.
+      Called as part of the :py:class:`reporting.BaseReporter` interface after the evaluation at the start of each generation;
+      see :py:meth:`BaseReporter.post_evaluate <reporting.BaseReporter.post_evaluate>`.
       Information gathered includes a copy of the best genome in each generation and the fitnesses of each member of each species.

     .. py:method:: get_fitness_stat(f)

       Calls the given function on the genome fitness data from each recorded generation and returns the resulting list.

-      :param function f: A function that takes a list of scores and returns a summary statistic (or, by returning a list or tuple, multiple statistics) such as ``mean`` or ``stdev``.
+      :param f: A function that takes a list of scores and returns a summary statistic (or, by returning a list or tuple, multiple statistics) such as ``mean`` or ``stdev``.
+      :type f: `function`
       :return: A list of the results from function f for each generation.
       :rtype: list